 He led the MBB team to 20 wins in 2015-2016 season, more than the past three season combined.
 His first season the team won 10 games, which was more than the combined total from the two previous years before his arrival.
 In his second season as volleyball coach, he led the team to the USCAA National Tournament in Canton, New York for the first time in school history.
 The team upset #3 seed Alfred State in the first match of the tournament and made it to the quarterfinal round.
 In his first season the the volleyball team won a school record 23 matches in 2014.

-Among his other duties are Assistant Athletic Director and Sports Information Director for the school.
+Among his other duties are Assistant Athletic Director, Athletic Facilities Manager and Work Study supervisor for the school.
+He served as Interim Athletic Director for the Summer of 2018, while a replacement was hired.
 Bird brings several Maine ties back with him after a couple of years away at Division I Basketball programs.
 He graduated from Lee Academy as the second All-Time leading scorer in boy's basketball and was a semi-finalist for the Maine Mr. Basketball award in 2007.
-Following High School Tom went on to graduate with a Bachelors Degree in Sport Management from Thomas College in Waterville, Maine.
+Following High School, Bird went on to graduate with a Bachelors Degree in Sport Management from Thomas College in Waterville, Maine.
 While there enrolled in school he also served as an assistant coach for the Women's Basketball team, where he sister Karin led all of NCAA Division III in scoring her senior year.
 After graduation Bird spent a year on the staff of Amanda Butler in Gainesville, FL at the University of Florida as an assistant video coordinator.
-In his most recent stint, he served as Director of Basketball Operations for North Dakota State University in Fargo, ND.
+In his most recent stint at the D1 level, he served as Director of Basketball Operations for North Dakota State University in Fargo, ND.